opensearch-project/documentation-website/_im-plugin/index-transforms/transforms-apis.md

 ### Query parameters

-You can specify these options as the GET API operation’s URL parameters to filter results:
+You can specify the following GET API operation’s query parameters to filter the results.

 Parameter | Description | Required
 :--- | :--- | :---
 from | The starting transform to return.
-Default is 0. | No size | Specifies the amount of transforms to return.
+Default is 0. | No size | Specifies the number of transforms to return.
 Default is 10. | No search |The search term to use to filter results. | No sortField | The field to sort results with. | No sortDirection | Specifies the direction to sort results in.
 Can be `ASC` or `DESC`.
 Default is ASC. | No